LucasMatiasL/The-Internet-Playwright/README.md

 ## Introduction

 This repository contains examples and code snippets demonstrating how to interact with webpages using Playwright.
 Playwright provides a high-level API for automating web browsers, enabling tasks such as form submission, content extraction, and UI interactions.
-This project serves as a resource for learning how to utilize Playwright effectively in web automation projects.

 ## Getting Started
 ### Prerequisites